 The Commercial Management team includes an ex Master, ex Chief Engineer, Chartering and Ship Finance specialists.

 The tie up with Davic Ship Management ( I )Pvt.
 Ltd., enables Sea World to tap into a pool of trained professionals to man and technically manage its fleet.
 Investments in training and systems have enabled Davic Ship Management to grow from a crewing agency to a provider of full Crew Management options to a fleet of over 40 ships over the last 8 years.

 The Technical Management team includes ex Masters, Chief Engineers, HRD and IT specialists.

 The Employee to Vessel Ratio at Sea World Management S.A.M. is 1.5.
 This enables close monitoring of the vessel at each stage of its operations thereby ensuring an efficient and safe operating.

-During the last 10 years Sea World has broad experience supervising the conversion of four single hull Chemical Tankers into double hull.
-All the four vessels have gone through the Condition Assessment Program carried out by RINA obtaining Rating 1 in the meantime the vessel have been awarded a conventional age reduction between twelve to fifteen years.Back to top
+During the last 10 years Sea World has broad experience supervising the conversion of three single hull Chemical Tankers into double hull.
+All the three vessels have gone through the Condition Assessment Program carried out by RINA obtaining Rating 1 in the meantime the vessel have been awarded a conventional age reduction between twelve to fifteen years.Back to top